 - those eligible within the transgender community.

 We have produced a toolkit to help GPs, practice nurses and practice staff to optimise uptake, reduce barriers and ensure women are making an informed choice about cervical screening.
+The toolkit includes a range of best-practice approaches that you could use to add value to existing work or may wish to try to optimise participation in your local area.
+The toolkit also contains more detailed information about the Scottish Cervical Call-Recall System (SCCRS).
+The system health professionals use to support the cervical screening programme.

 Local and national action